In the UK, around 10 million people are thought to have phobias and around 1 in 6 adults suffer from trypophobia .

 If you feel uncomfortable, anxious, or afraid when you see clusters of small holes together, it could be an indication that you are trypophobic .

+Trypophobia can affect you in many different aspects of your daily life.
+But it can also be an obstacle if you’re considering getting a hair transplant.
 People who suffer from trypophobia may worry about issues with getting hair transplants due to the process of creating small holes in the scalp to extract and reimplant hair.

 Trypophobia is a fear of small holes and is a condition that can affect a lot of people although the cause of it is largely unknown.

 People who suffer from trypophobia can also have what’s called hair transplant trypophobia.
-This is where someone feels disgusted, afraid or extremely uncomfortable about the small holes that could occur in the donor and transplanted area of the scalp during a FUE hair transplantation.
+This is where someone feels disgusted, afraid or extremely uncomfortable about the small holes that could occur in the donor and transplanted area of the scalp during an FUE hair transplantation.

+The surgeon then reimplants the hair into areas that are balding, creating a multitude of holes all over the head.
 This process could cause an issue for people who suffer with trypophobia, but it doesn’t mean they will never be able to get a hair transplant to reverse balding or male pattern hair loss .

-Some people are aware of their phobias from a young age, however for less common phobias – like trypophobia – you may not realise you have it until later on in life.
+Some people are aware of their phobias from a young age.
+However for less common phobias – like trypophobia – you may not realise you have it until later on in life.

 It may be triggered by a specific event, or discovered completely incidentally.
 No matter how you discover you have trypophobia, it could really affect your life.